guibueno/guibueno.github.io/_faq/03-accuracy.markdown

 ### Conclusion

-Accuracy is not a core goal for beginner and Novice learners.
-Also, there are issues surrounding corrective approaches, including the likelihood that it will cause some sort of anxiety (Gregersen; Horwitz, 2002).
+Accuracy is not a core goal for Beginner and Novice learners.
+Also, issues are surrounding corrective approaches, including the likelihood that it will cause some anxiety (Gregersen; Horwitz, 2002).
 For all these reasons, **LanguageBug** does not interpret the accuracy of speech as one of its priority goals.